 High school students have a plethora of options, as described above, to customize their learning path.
 It can be overwhelming at times to decide which options are the best fit.
-It is important to remember that a gifted student does not need to utilize ALL of them to get a great education.
+It is important to remember that a student identified as gifted does not need to utilize ALL of gifted services or classes to get a great education.
 The "best" option or combination of options will be different for each learner.

 Below is a chart outlining the specifics of multiple opportunities a high school student might pursue.
 This is helpful when weighing the various choices.
 Information about accessing the Eastland-Fairfield Career Center is included.
-Although not a gifted service, it may be a good fit for gifted learners with specialized interests.
+Although not a gifted service, it may be a good fit for learners who are identified as gifted and have specialized interests.